Making-Sense-Info/Presentations/20250320-unece-ssg/slides.md

 ----

-- Open source software to create ArchiMate models
+- Open source software to manage ArchiMate models
 - Easily and intuitively create all ArchiMate elements, relations and views
 - Initially funded by JISC (UK)
 - Actively maintained: version 5.5 published in January 2025

 ---

-## Work done
+## What we did

 - Motivation: use MS models to analyze information systems for customers
 - Archi models created for: